Signed Into Law

 Which agencies enforce HB150?

-HB150 is enforced by Texas Cyber Command and Department of Information Resources (during transition period).
+HB150 is enforced by Department of Information Resources (during transition period) and Texas Cyber Command.

 Q

-The compliance urgency for HB150 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB150 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q